mafiesto4/Mystic2/README.md

 ; print text on the screen
-mov eax, 0 ; text lcoation on the screen (should be Point struct defined in the API, not mentioned here) mov ebx, [tekst] ; move adress of the text variable to the register that will be used during system interrupt mov ecx, 0 ; text color (black) int 50 ; call system interrupt which will draw text
+mov eax, 0 ; text lcoation on the screen (should be Point struct defined in the API, not mentioned here) mov ebx, [text] ; move adress of the text variable to the register that will be used during system interrupt mov ecx, 0 ; text color (black) int 50 ; call system interrupt which will draw text